HR Continues to Lead

 Employee Centricity

 The greatest asset of every organisation is its employees.
-This is a universal truth and one of the greatest lessons we learned, or relearned, during the pandemic.
-The agenda of employee centricity goes beyond employee engagement, candidate care, training initiatives and leadership programs.
-These days, it is more about establishing and delivering strong relevant people policies for employee wellbeing.
+This is a universal truth relearned during the pandemic.
+The agenda of employee centricity goes beyond engagement and training; it is more about establishing strong relevant people policies for employee wellbeing.

 Moving forward we foresee a strong focus on technology helping organisations better understand their employee behaviour and needs.
-One example is the emergence of the ‘Internet of Behaviours’ or IoB.
-Through digital tools, advanced analytics and automation, organisations can gather data and generate actionable insights on their employee behaviour and how it’s being influenced.
-HR and IT both play vital roles in expanding this idea and building momentum around employee centricity.
+One example is the emergence of the ‘Internet of Behaviours’ (IoB).
+Through digital tools and analytics, organisations can gather actionable insights on employee behaviour.
+HR and IT both play vital roles in building momentum around employee centricity.

-There is also an ongoing agenda to utilise modern technologies to scale the mental health needs and support required for employees.
-According to a 2020 global study by Oracle, 82% of people believe robots can better support their mental health compared to humans.
-As per the study, robots can provide unbiased and judgment-free support.
-This report alone is already a strong indicator to further the cause of employee or people centricity among organisations.
-There is no substitute for human connection.
+There is also an ongoing agenda to utilise modern technologies to scale mental health support.
+According to a 2020 global study by Oracle, 82% of people believe robots can better support their mental health compared to humans, providing unbiased and judgment-free support.
+This indicates a need to further the cause of employee centricity.

 HR Takes the Lead at the Executive Table